Book your Valley of Flowers Trek package!!

 Dehradun

-(Summers-25° Max/ 10° Min) (Winters-18° Max/ -5° Min
+(Summers-25° Max/ 10° Min) (Winters-18° Max/ -5° Min)

-Barsu Village is the last point that has electricity.
+Electricity is available at our campsite in Chopta.
 Note: Most of the electricity is extremely intermittent and can be absent for most part of the day during winter/late summer (when monsoon starts to set in)

-Uttarkashi, on the way to Barsu has last ATM Note: Most of time ATM in hilly regions are not functioning.
-So withdraw cash before you start your journey to Barsu
+Rudraprayag/Srinagar Market, on the way to Chopta has last ATM.
+Note: Most of time ATM in hilly regions are not functioning.
+So withdraw cash before you start your journey to Chopta

 Basics Gears